 Kevin Koopman as Alexas, Varrius, Scarus, and Diomedes

 Ticket prices are R100 per learner

-Look out for Part 2 of Interview Series #7 during March, in which we conduct a group interview with the cast involved in NCT's production of Shakespeare's Antony and Cleopatra.
+Look out for Part 2 of Interview Series #7 at the start of April, in which we conduct a group interview with the cast involved in NCT's production of Shakespeare's Antony and Cleopatra.